CRII: CPS: Internet-Inspired Autonomous EV Charging

 - E. Y. Ucer, N. Erdogan, S. Rahman, M. C. Kisacikoglu, "Real-time simulation of EV grid integration with internet-inspired charging control," to be presented in 3rd E-Mobility Power System Integration Symposium, 2019. [pdf]

-The project will increase awareness into the issues pertaining to electric vehicle integration to the utility grid in general public.
-Today, the power sector is not fully aware of the oncoming problem due to very limited EV integration.
-Therefore, the project team reached out local communities about the project.
-This NSF project was presented to the Tuscaloosa city school district for 6th to 8th grade middle school students visiting UA.
+The project aims to increase awareness in the community for the issues related to electric vehicle integration into the utility grid.
+Therefore, the project team reached out to local communities about this project.
+We presented our research topic to the Tuscaloosa city school district middle school students at our labs.

 News and Publicity